HUIT-OSS/ABOUT/README.md

 ### `credentials.py`

-The credentials used to connect to the NetMRI API are contained in a file named `credentials.py`.
+The credentials used to connect to the Mobility Master/Controller API are contained in a file named `credentials.py`.
 This must be created in the same directory as the script, and formatted like the following (whitespace doesn't really matter just needs to be a proper pythonic `dict` object):

 ```
 api = {